 Make sure your GPU physically stays clean, too.
-Any dust and dirt can block your GPU from getting the air it needs to keep from overheating.
+Any dust and dirt can obstruct it from getting the air it needs to keep from overheating.

 Be careful when cleaning your GPU because there are fragile parts.
 You don’t want to add more dirt or dust to it.

-Ensure that the computer is off before you check your GPU for dirt and dust and before you clean it.
+Ensure that the computer is off before you check your GPU for dirt and dust and clean it.

-Make sure you clean your GPU on a clean surface and wash your hands before handling it.
-Use a dry cotton swab or another gentle item to clean the GPU.
+Ensure you clean your GPU on a clean surface and wash your hands before handling it.
+Use a dry cotton swab or another gentle item to clean it.

 Do a cleaning regularly, even if it looks like your GPU doesn’t need one.
-The less dust and dirt you let build up, the better your GPU will run, and the less risk you will have of it overheating.
+The less dust and dirt you let build up, the better it will run and the less risk of overheating.

 You should also keep your computer on a hard, flat surface that gives your GPU room to have airflow to and from it.

-If you have it sitting on a bed, a blanket, or other soft surfaces that cover the bottom of your computer, your GPU won’t get enough airflow.
+If you have it sitting on a bed, a blanket, or other soft surfaces covering your computer’s bottom, your GPU won’t get enough airflow.

 And keep it in a temperature-controlled environment and out of direct sunlight.

-If you’re not sure how to clean your GPU, you can always send it to a computer shop in your area to get it cleaned.
+If you’re unsure how to clean your GPU, you can always send it to a computer shop in your area to get it cleaned.

-You can also get the shop to advise you on how to clean your GPU at home later on.
+You can also get the shop to advise you on how to clean your GPU at home later.